 6. Horizontal Scaling

-In Kubernetes, scaling up and down containers can be done by only one command.
+In it, scaling up and down containers can be done by only one command.
 It can also be carried by using Kubernetes dashboards.

 7. Secret and Configuration Management